enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/packaging.rst

 The lib directory may also be situated at the root of the jar file (lower priority than external lib directory).

 Conclusion: in that case, libraries must be packaged.

+Shared libraries
+*******************

+It is possible to copy jars inside the JQM_ROOT/ext directory.
+In that case, these resources will be loaded by a classloader common to all libraries and will therefore be available to all payloads.

+This should only be used very rarely, and is not to be considered in packaging.
+This exists mostly for shared JNDI resources such as JDBC connection pools.
+Note that a lib in ext has priority over one provided by the payload (through Maven or lib directory).

+.. note:: JQM actually makes use of this priority to always provide the latest version of the jqm-api and jqm-client-api to payloads.
+The APIs can
+	therefore be referenced as "provided" dependencies if using Maven.

 Creating a JobDef
 *********************